 7 outstanding and 4 poor efforts from Cardinals in Braves series win

-On Friday, O’Neill was one-for-three, with a run and two RBI.
-He walked once, struck out once, and left four on the base path.
-O’Neill knocked his ninth home run of the season on a fly to left-center field, scoring Nolan Gorman.
-The homer traveled 406 feet at 105 mph.
+On Sunday, he was one-for-three, scoring one run and an RBI.
+He knocked his tenth home run of the season on a liner to left-center field off A.J.
+Minter.
+The homer traveled 425 feet at 112.1 mph.